Dsonophorus/Godzillian/README.md

 }

 Installation
-Simply include the relevant header files in your project.
+Simply include "Gdz.hpp" in your project.
 No additional libraries or dependencies are required. #define DO_CREATE before inclusion into the primary translation unit to instatiate necessary globals.